BigheadSMZ/PGS/README.md

 - Timer duration before launching a game can also be configured at the registry entry above.

 # Command Line
-PGS is inherently a command line program, but only takes one arguments which is the path to a game executable.
+PGS is inherently a command line program, but only takes one argument which is the path to a game executable.
 Any more than that and it will fail to do anything.
-To launch from command line:
+Shortcuts created by PGS just include an argument to the game path and uses it's shortcut icon.
+To launch a game through PGS from the command line:

 `PGS.exe "C:\Full\path\to\game.exe"`